Course Review6 min readUpdated March 2026

 The layout.
 On a calm day this course flatters you.
 Add wind and it earns every metre of its length.

-The DP World Tour Connection
+The European Tour Connection

 Santa Ponsa 1 approach to a par 3